RediSearch/RediSearch/docs/commands/ft.create.md

    Field options are:

-   - `SORTABLE`: Numeric, tag, text or geo attributes can have the optional **SORTABLE** argument.
-As the user [sorts the results by the value of this attribute](/redisearch/reference/sorting), the results will be available with very low latency. (this adds memory overhead so consider not to declare it on large text attributes).
-Notice that an attribute without the `SORTABLE` option can still be sorted by, only the latency will not be as good as when it is `SORTABLE`.
+   - `SORTABLE`: `NUMERIC`, `TAG`, `TEXT`, or `GEO` attributes can have an optional **SORTABLE** argument.
+As the user [sorts the results by the value of this attribute](/redisearch/reference/sorting), the results are available with very low latency.
+Note that his adds memory overhead, so consider not declaring it on large text attributes.
+You can sort an attribute without the `SORTABLE` option, but the latency is not as good as with `SORTABLE`.

    - `UNF`: By default, for hashes (not with JSON) `SORTABLE` applies a normalization to the indexed value (characters set to lowercase, removal of diacritics).
-When using un-normalized form (UNF), you can disable the normalization and keep the original form of the value.
-With JSON `UNF` is implicit with `SORTABLE` (normalization is disabled)
+When using the unnormalized form (UNF), you can disable the normalization and keep the original form of the value.
+With JSON, `UNF` is implicit with `SORTABLE` (normalization is disabled).

    - `NOSTEM`: Text attributes can have the NOSTEM argument which will disable stemming when indexing its values.
 This may be ideal for things like proper names.